MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 - Use the document library rules to move or copy content

 > [!NOTE]
-> Some features currently available in the per-user licensing (such as annotations and content query) might not be included in Syntex pay-as-you-go, but will be included as part of your Microsoft 365 E3 or E5 and Office 365 A3 or A5 licensing.
+> Some features currently available in the per-user licensing (such as annotations and content query) might not be billed as pay-as-you-go, but will still be available to you as part of your Microsoft 365 E3 or E5 and Office 365 A3 or A5 subscription.

 Unlicensed users can be granted access to a content center and can create models there, but can't apply them to a document library.